Master of Social Work Curriculum

 - 60 quarter hours of field internships

-- 6 quarter hours of a community practice anti-racism experience
+- 6 quarter hours of a community based anti-racism experience

 - Second Summer Core Courses (7 courses, 14 quarter hours)

-- Community Practice Anti-Racism Experience (1 course, 6 quarter hours)
+- Community Based Anti-Racism Experience (CBARE) (1 course, 6 quarter hours)

 - Second Winter SOCW 682

-- Social Work Practice (2 courses, 4 quarter hours)
+- Social Work Practice (1 course, 2 quarter hours)

-- Human Behavior in the Social Environment (2 courses, 4 quarter hours)
+- Human Behavior in the Social Environment (1 course, 2 quarter hours)

-- Social Welfare Policy and Service (2 courses, 4 quarter hours)
+- Social Welfare Policy and Service (1 course, 2 quarter hours)

-- Additional credits required for degree may come for any sequence (3 courses, 6 quarter hours)
+- Additional credits required for degree may come from any sequence (5 courses, 10 quarter hours)

-*Students admitted as Advanced Standing do not take first year courses (first summer, first field internship, and field seminar) with the exception of SOCW 516, which is required, and graduate with 76 quarter hour credits.
+*Students admitted as Advanced Standing do not take first year courses (first summer, first field internship, and field seminar) with the exception of SOCW 516, which is required and graduate with 70 quarter hour credits.

 - M.S.W. core courses